- Two Wheeler Insurance

 Even if you make a single claim on your policy, you will lose the entire accumulated NCB %.
 Hence, it is always suggested that you should avoid making a claim on minor damages so that you can save up on NCB.

-In case you were hit by another car and it has been confirmed that you weren’t at fault, your insurance company may be able to reclaim the payout from the other car’s insurer and your NCB may mostly not be affected.
+Imagine you were hit by another car and it has been confirmed that you weren’t at fault.
+In such case, our insurance company may be able to reclaim the payout from the other car’s insurer and your NCB may mostly not be affected.
 This means that you can make a claim on the other driver’s third-party insurance.

-In cases where one isn’t able to confirm who is at fault, the insurance companies of both the parties may split the cost of the claims and the NCB of both drivers could be affected and drop to 0%.
+In cases where one isn’t able to confirm who is at fault, the insurance companies of both the parties may split the cost of the claims.
+Here the NCB of both drivers could be affected and drop to 0%.

 If you pay for a new policy with a reduced NCB and are later found not at fault, you can usually get your NCB reinstated and a refund on the extra premium you paid.